Caring for our staff

 As with any organisation that has staff and volunteers working around the country, we need to ensure that we can connect with our entire organisation from time to time.
 We're building a movement of people within the UK Church dedicated to serving those struggling under the weight of debt and poverty.
 It's impossible to build a unified movement without good communication and relationship.
 This takes many forms including line management and regular phone or video calls.

 We also host a selection of conferences aimed at ensuring our staff, volunteers and church leadership partners are fully trained, equipped, inspired and cared for so they can complete the demanding work of supporting people out of poverty.
 Once every two years, we host a gathering of all staff and volunteers over a two day period (with our head office team attending only one of those days).
 On the year between, we host four regional conferences held over one night, with staff split to attend one conference each.
 Once a year, we take a small one day conference to around five regional locations, specifically aimed at investing in the crucial relationship with our church partners, which ensures a stable and long serving network.
+There are also a limited number of off-site training days each year for small groups of staff, which are vital for ensuring we continue to develop the talent needed to successfully operate our professional services.

 Business travel and accommodation policy